 5. Use relevant images and videos

-When constructing your newsletter email, make sure that you use images and videos to explain concepts and show your subscribers what you’ve been working on.
+When constructing your newsletter email, make sure that you use images and videos to convey your ideas and show your subscribers what you’ve been working on.
 Imagery is the quickest and most powerful way to give readers an idea about an event you hosted or attended, or a new product launch that’s coming soon.

 If your email is inundated with content that will take up too much time to read, a subscriber might skip it, even if it contains useful information.

 If you want your readers to engage with your newsletters, it’s important to select images that’ll compel them to read further as pictures and infographics make it easy for people to scan through your content.
-If possible, use videos in your newsletters as often as you can.
-Emails that include videos have 96.38% higher click-through rates.
+Include videos in your newsletters whenever possible.

 For example, if you are a non-profit that’s hosting a fund-raising and adoption drive for rescue pups, your newsletter email should include images that make a connection with your readers.
 You could feature images of happy families with their adopted dogs or heartwrenching photos of lonely puppies who haven’t found homes.
 It is important for the photos to evoke emotion and show them why their support is vital to your organization.
 Remember to use real images that people can relate to.

 People are visual learners.
 Using images and videos can help people process and retain information better.
 Don’t be afraid to add these elements to your newsletter.

 6. Nail your calls-to-action (CTAs)